Welcome!

 Fall quarter 2023

-I am teaching PSYC 2701 - Topics: The Psychology of Gender as the instructor of record.
+I taught PSYC 2701 - Topics: The Psychology of Gender as the instructor of record.
 I designed this course to introduce students to approaches to and understandings of gender from psychological science.

 July 2023

-My first authored manuscript, “Women exaggerate, men downplay: Gendered endorsement of emotional dramatization stereotypes contributes to gender bias in pain expectations” was accepted for publication at the Journal of Experimental Social Psychology.
+My first authored manuscript, “Women exaggerate, men downplay: Gendered endorsement of emotional dramatization stereotypes contributes to gender bias in pain expectations,” co-authored with Kevin Summers, Dr. Leanne ten Brinke, and Dr. Paige Lloyd, was accepted for publication at the Journal of Experimental Social Psychology.

 July 2023